thin-edge/thin-edge.io/docs/src/tutorials/device-monitoring.md

 1. __MQTT must be enabled__.
    * Thin-edge.io expects the collectd metrics to be published on the local MQTT bus.
      Hence, you must enable the [MQTT write plugin of collectd](https://collectd.org/documentation/manpages/collectd.conf.5.shtml#plugin_mqtt).
-   * The MQTT plugin is available on most distribution of `collectd`, but this is the case on MacOS using homebrew.
+   * The MQTT plugin is available on most distribution of `collectd`, but this is not the case on MacOS using homebrew.
      If you are missing the MQTT plugin, please recompile `collectd` to include the MQTT plugin.
      See [https://github.com/collectd/collectd](https://github.com/collectd/collectd) for details.
    * Here is a config snippet to configure the MQTT write plugin: